AtomMem : Learnable Dynamic Agentic Memory with Atomic Memory Operation: Related Works

 \section{Related Works}

 \paragraph{Static Memory Workflow} Early memory mechanisms in LLM-based agents typically relied on heuristic-based static workflows.
 These memory mechanisms can be categorized into two types: 1) \textbf{Imitation-Based}: Imitation-based approaches refer to transferring designs from natural systems or other engineering domains into agent memory architectures.
 For example, MemoryBank~\citep{MemoryBank} draws an analogy between agent memory and human memory, while MemGPT~\citep{MemGPT} likens the agent’s context to computer memory.
-2) \textbf{Prior-Based}: Prior-based approaches refer to carefully crafted workflows designed by human experts based on prior knowledge~\citep{MemTree,ChatDB,MemoRAG}.
+2) \textbf{Prior-Based}: Prior-based approaches refer to carefully crafted workflows designed by human experts based on prior knowledge~\citep{MemTree,ChatDB,MemoRAG,SCM}.
 Despite their theoretical appeal, these methods share a common limitation: the memory workflow is hard-coded by experts.
-This rigidity prevents the agent from adapting its memory strategy to the complexity of specific tasks.
-In contrast, our work moves beyond static rules, aiming to learn a dynamic memory policy directly from data.
+This rigidity prevents the agent from adapting its memory strategy to different tasks.
+For example, architectures designed for QA tasks may be difficult to transfer to agent tasks that interact with the external environment.
+In contrast, our work moves beyond static rules, aiming to learn a dynamic memory policy directly from different task.